top of page

 How do you measure generosity?

-The reason for utilizing the undeniable powers of my gifted magic wand is that you can’t measure generosity quantitatively.
-I will argue that it isn’t always monetary nor is it always visible.
-It's not defined as a tax write-off of donations as a ratio of total wealth.
-It’s not 10% of earnings, nor is it 100 hours of charitable work to United Way in a year.
-Therefore, with my magic wand, I am measuring one’s generosity quantitatively by the amount of “generosygen” that one creates.
+However, the reason for using the undeniable powers of the wand gifted to me, I understand that in the real world, generosity could be subjective and relevant to a scenario.
+Generosity is not always monetary, nor is it always visible.
+It is not the amount of donations as a ratio of total wealth.
+It’s not 10% of earnings or 500 hours of charitable work per year.
+Therefore, with my magic wand, I measure one’s generosity quantitatively by the amount of “generosygen” one naturally creates.
 What the hell is generosygen?
 It’s my magic wand, so back off.
 No judging.

-With my magic wand, I am defining generosygen as a gas that our body produces.
-We produce this gas and emit it when we conduct a generous act to others and recognize that the act was acknowledged.
-Every day we continuously make more generosygen, with a healthy neurological requirement to release.
-Sometimes we see our act of generosity received, relieving our stored generosygen.
-On other days we choose not to be generous or not confirm that our generous act was received.
-These are the days that the generosygen gas builds up inside, getting us closer to an imaginary overpressurization of generosygen.
+With my magic wand, generosygen is a gas that our body produces.
+We produce this gas and release the stored energy in the form of a transacted generosity.
+Sometimes our generosity is received, relieving our stored generosygen.
+On other days, we choose not to be generous or not see our generosity received.
+These are the days that the generosygen gas builds up inside.
+If it is not released and received, the potential of an internal overpressurization of generosygen can exist.
+It is within these side effects that bad things can happen.

 Examples of relieving generosygen

-We are singing happy birthday to our youngest daughter and the phone rings from work.
-We head into work for the emergency, your colleagues show that they are grateful for your help, and the generosygen is released.
-We see a young up-and-comer make a safety mistake in the mill, and we quietly tell them a personal story from 20 years ago of a similar scenario where someone instead got hurt.
-They correlate their close-call scenario to the one that you just described, understanding their mistake, and we instantaneously see them become a stronger leader as a result.
+You are singing Happy Birthday to your youngest daughter, and the phone rings with a work call.
+You head into work for the emergency, your colleagues show gratefulness for your help, and your generosygen is released.
+Or, we see a young up-and-comer make a safety mistake in the mill, and we quietly tell them a personal story from 20 years ago of a similar scenario where someone instead got hurt.
+They correlate their upsetting close call to the one that you just described.
+They then understand their mistake and instantaneously become stronger leaders as a result.
 We released our generosygen.
-We do this over and over, throughout our entire career, and the regenerative process keeps us motivated to go back to work and do it again.
+We do this over and over throughout our careers, and the regenerative process keeps us motivated to go back to work and do it again.
 Build, relieve, and build again.
-When we can’t release this generosygen, we are playing with fire.
+When we can’t release generosygen we are flirting with fire.
 Again, my magic wand.
 My experiment.
 My imagination.

 Building a cognitive reserve

-The majority of the individuals that I know that died shortly after retirement, died of stroke or a heart attack.
-And the more I think about it, those that died were always the good ones and had no extreme bad habits or health complications that I was aware of.
-They had always lived their lives with a career that made them known for being generous.
+The individuals I knew who died shortly before or after retirement died of a stroke, suicide, or a heart attack.
+And the more I think about it, those who died were always the good ones with no extreme bad habits or health complications that I was aware of.
+They had lived within a career that made them known for being generous.
 They were the type that always answered their phone when you called.
 When you were broken down, they stopped whatever they were doing to come in and help.
 When you needed to be verbally calibrated, they did it one-on-one with the tone of an influential mother.
-They epitomized my definition of generosity by helping someone else out, and then that someone else is grateful for the services.
-However, when retirement came, they could not relieve the accumulating gas at the rate that their body was accustomed to generating.
+They epitomized my definition of generosity by extending support and then that someone else is grateful for their actions.
+However, when retirement came, they could not relieve the accumulating gas at the rate their body was accustomed to generating.
 As the body generates the generosygen with nowhere for it to go, the unfortunate result is that the individual dies.

-There are lots of studies that correlate the success of health after retirement is connected to one’s mental stimulation.
-Finding ways to continue to do complex things after retirement seems to show a direct relationship to one’s health.
-During these activities, you are neurologically compensating a cognitive reserve to be applied to your future activities.
-It’s when your physical capabilities, mental state, or environmental conditions limit your activities to no longer build this cognitive reserve you tend to experience health issues.
+Multiple studies correlate that a healthy life after retirement is connected to one’s mental stimulation.
+We must find ways to continue to do complex activities after retirement.
+When you conduct these activities, you are neurologically compensating a cognitive reserve applicable to your future activities.
+It’s when your physical capabilities, mental state, or environmental conditions limit your activities, you can no longer build this cognitive reserve.

 Cognitive reserve refers to individual differences in how tasks are performed that may allow some people to be more resilient than others.
 The concept of cognitive reserve holds out the promise of interventions that could slow cognitive aging or reduce the risk of dementia. - National Library of Medicine